The American College of Surgeons’ Committee on Trauma (ACS COT) announces the Call for Abstracts for the 2016 Resident Trauma Papers Competition.

 The abstracts should describe original research in trauma, critical care, or injury prevention.
 The topics can be categorized as either: basic laboratory research or clinical investigation.
 Two abstracts from each ACS COT Region (one abstract from each category) are submitted for consideration for presentation at the national meeting, but only one will be selected for the national competition.

-Residents or trauma fellows should submit a three-page abstract to the appropriate ACS Regional Committee on Trauma (RCOT) Chair.
-The dates for regional competitions vary, but the last date RCOT Chairs may submit abstracts from local competitions to the appropriate Region Chief is November 15.
+Winners of the regional competitions should submit a three-page abstract to the appropriate ACS Regional Committee on Trauma (RCOT) Chair.
 Each Region Chief will establish a regional competition to select one abstract in basic laboratory research and one abstract in clinical investigation for consideration for presentation at the national competition.
+The dates for regional competitions vary.
+For the dates of specific competitions, contact the ACS Trauma Program at email@example.com or 312-202-5661.

 Specifications for Preparation and Submission of Abstracts